Modern Slavery Statement

 Future Developments

-We acknowledge the ongoing commitment required to detect and prevent modern slavery and human trafficking within XPS and our supply chain.
+We acknowledge the ongoing commitment required to detect and prevent modern slavery and human trafficking within XPS Group and our supply chain.
 Over the upcoming financial year, we plan to further strengthen our approach in the following areas:

 Our commitment